catilly/hcol_senior_thesis/README.md

 - **Data**: Contains preprocessed data for chromosome 21.
     - **Data/C1_lists**: Contains SNP lists for chr21 genes for use in XP-BLUP and XP-EN.
 These were obtained by running association tests in the EUR data using the plink --assoc command and a p-value cutoff of 1.5e-4.
     - **Data/Expression**: Contains Geuvadis expression data from Lappalainen et al. (2013).
 The data has been filtered to include only chr21 genes for which Lappalainen et al. discovered a significant association in either EUR or YRI.
-    - **Data/Genotype**: Contains 1000 Genomes ch21 genotype data.
+    - **Data/Genotype**: Contains 1000 Genomes ch21 genotype data (The 1000 Genomes Project Consortium, 2012).
 Duplicate SNPs have been removed.
 1000G.POP records the population of each individual in the dataset.

 - **out**: An empty directory where the demo scripts will store output files.

 - **XP-BLUP_v0.3**: Contains files and scripts released by Coram et al. (2017) that implement XP-BLUP.
-Aside from **XP-BLUP_v0.3/xpblup-CL.sh**, which is a slightly modified version of the original release that makes parallelization easier, all of these files can be obtained from http://med.stanford.edu/tanglab/software/XPBLUP/XPBLUP.html.
+Aside from **XP-BLUP_v0.3/xpblup-CL.sh**, which is a slightly modified version of the original release that makes parallelization easier, all of these files were obtained from http://med.stanford.edu/tanglab/software/XPBLUP/XPBLUP.html.

 - **aggregate.sh**: A script for aggregating prediction scores across genes.